anumkhanit/azure-wireshark-network-protocols/README.md

 </p>

 <h1>Using Wireshark with Microsoft Azure Virtual Machines</h1>
-In this tutorial, we'll explore how to observe various types of network traffic to and from Azure Virtual Machines using Wireshark.
-We'll also experiment with Network Security Groups to understand their impact on network traffic.
+<p>This tutorial walks you through setting up Windows and Ubuntu VMs in Azure and using Wireshark to observe various types of network traffic.
+You’ll learn how to create and configure virtual machines, monitor ICMP, SSH, DHCP, DNS, and RDP traffic, and understand the behavior of each traffic type.</p>

 <h2>Environments and Technologies Used</h2>